Georgia–Japan relations

-Georgian-Japanese relations were established on August 3, 1992, just over one year since Georgia became independent from the Soviet Union.
+Georgia–Japan relations were established on August 3, 1992, just over one year since Georgia became independent from the Soviet Union.
 Since November 2006, Georgia has maintained an embassy in Tokyo.
 Japan has an embassy in Tbilisi.

-And Japan is with Iran is Sectoral dialogue partner countries of the BSCE.

 History

+During the Russo-Japanese War (1904–1905), when Georgia was part of the Russian Empire, the Georgian national movement celebrated Japan's victory through allegorical poetry designed to evade Russian censorship.
+Writers employed imagery such as "spring" and the "sun" to symbolize the rise of Japan as a new power on the world stage.
+In April 1905, the Georgian writer Akaki Tsereteli published the poem Gurian Nana in the newspaper Iveria.
+Presented as a lullaby dedicated to a newborn child, the poem ends each stanza with the phrase "Oi amas venatsvale" ("I cherish this one" or "God bless this one").
+However, the phrase "Oi amas" ("this one") also phonetically echoes the name of Ōyama Iwao, the Japanese commander, allowing the poem to covertly praise and glorify him.
+The motif of the newborn child further serves as an allegory for Japan itself — a young and rising power on the world stage.

 Between 1918 and 1921, Japan was one of many countries that de jure recognized the independence of the Democratic Republic of Georgia.

 Economy and foreign aid

 Japan has extended foreign aid to Georgia for various economic and cultural development projects.
 The balance of trade between the two nations is heavily in favor of Japan, with Japan exporting automobiles and manufactured goods, and Georgia exporting food products and chemicals.

 Military cooperation

 In February 2011 Georgian Deputy Foreign Minister Nikoloz Vashakidze met with Director-General for International Affairs, Bureau of Defense Policy of the Japanese Defense Ministry Hiroshi Oe and discussed further prospects of military cooperation between Georgia and Japan during the meeting.